 '''

 destructor-declaration:

-45

-46

-attributes{opt} externopt ~ identifier ( ) destructor-body
+attributesopt externopt ~ identifier ( ) destructor-body

 destructor-body:

-47

 block

-48

-49
+;

 '''

 A destructor-declaration may include a set of attributes (§24).
-50

 The identifier of a destructor-declarator must name the class in which the destructor is declared.
-If any other 51 name is specified, a compile-time error occurs.
-52
+If any other name is specified, a compile-time error occurs.

-- When a destructor declaration includes an extern modifier, the destructor is said to be an external - 2 destructor.
-Because an external destructor declaration provides no actual implementation, its destructor- - 3 body consists of a semicolon.
-For all other destructors, the destructor-body consists of a block, which - 4 specifies the statements to execute in order to destruct an instance of the class.
-A destructor-body - 5 corresponds exactly to the method-body of an instance method with a void return type (§17.5.8). - 6 Destructors are not inherited.
-Thus, a class has no destructors other than the one which may be declared in - 7 that class. - 8 [Note: Since a destructor is required to have no parameters, it cannot be overloaded, so a class can have, at - 9 most, one destructor. end note] - Destructors are invoked automatically, and cannot be invoked explicitly.
-An instance becomes eligible for - destruction when it is no longer possible for any code to use that instance.
-Execution of the destructor for the - instance may occur at any time after the instance becomes eligible for destruction.
-When an instance is - destructed, the destructors in that instance's inheritance chain are called, in order, from most derived to least - derived [Example: The output of the example since destructors in an inheritance chain are called in order, from most derived to least derived. end example]
+When a destructor declaration includes an extern modifier, the destructor is said to be an external destructor.
+Because an external destructor declaration provides no actual implementation, its destructor-body consists of a semicolon.
+For all other destructors, the destructor-body consists of a block, which specifies the statements to execute in order to destruct an instance of the class.
+A destructor-body corresponds exactly to the method-body of an instance method with a void return type (§17.5.8).

+Destructors are not inherited.
+Thus, a class has no destructors other than the one which may be declared in that class.

+[Note: Since a destructor is required to have no parameters, it cannot be overloaded, so a class can have, at most, one destructor. end note]

+Destructors are invoked automatically, and cannot be invoked explicitly.
+An instance becomes eligible for destruction when it is no longer possible for any code to use that instance.
+Execution of the destructor for the instance may occur at any time after the instance becomes eligible for destruction.
+When an instance is destructed, the destructors in that instance's inheritance chain are called, in order, from most derived to least derived [Example: The output of the example since destructors in an inheritance chain are called in order, from most derived to least derived.
+The GC.Collect method is not required, but may be provided by an implementation. end example]

 '''

-15

 using System;

 class A

-16

-17

 ~A() {

-18

 Console.WriteLine("A's destructor");

-19

-20

 }

-21

-22

 class B: A

-23

-24

 ~B() {

 Console.WriteLine("B's destructor");

-25

-26

 }

-27

-28

 class Test

-29

 static void Main() {

-30

 B b = new B();

-31

 b = null;

-32

 GC.Collect();

-33

 GC.WaitForPendingFinalizers();

-34

 }

-35

-}

-36

 is

-37

 B's destructor

-38

 A's destructor

-39

 '''

 Destructors may be implemented by overriding the virtual method Finalize on System.Object.
 In any event, C# programs are not permitted to override this method or call it (or overrides of it) directly.

-[Example: For instance, the program
+[Example: For instance, the program contains two errors. end example]